top of page

 Phase II: Surgical Phase

-Done with our residence Implantologist, Dr.Mayura Gamalath.
+Performed by our residence Implantologist, Dr.Mayura Gamalath.

 1. Local anesthesia or IV sedation anesthesia.